digbmc/reactor-jct/nuclear-history.md

 - July 24th - President Truman discloses to Premier Stalin that the United States has atomic bombs, something Premier Stalin knows already due to espionage.
 - July 25th - General Carl Spaatz is ordered to drop a bomb on either Hiroshima, Kokura, Niigata, or Nagasaki as soon as the weather permits after August 3rd.
 - July 26th - The Potsdam Declaration is issued, threatening Japan with destruction if it does not surrender.
-- August 6th - The B-29 plane ‘Enola Gay’ drops *Little Boy* Hiroshima.
+- August 6th - The B-29 plane ‘Enola Gay’ drops *Little Boy* on Hiroshima.
 - August 9th - The B-29 plane ‘Bockscar’ drops *Fat Man* on Nagasaki because Kokura was obscured by clouds and smoke.
 - August 15th - Japan surrenders.
 - September 8th - The Manhattan Project survey group under General Thomas Farrell arrives in Hiroshima.